-Essential oils and aromatherapy have many uses and benefits, ranging from skin care and body care to supporting your health to just smelling good.
-With some knowledge and care, using essential oils is generally safe, and homemade aromatherapy products can sometimes replace commercial products that contain toxic ingredients.
+Aromatherapy essential oils have many uses and benefits, ranging from essential oils for skin care of the face to essential oils for body care to essential oils for healing to just smelling good.
+With some knowledge and care, using essential oils is generally safe.
+Homemade aromatherapy products can sometimes replace commercial products that contain potentially toxic ingredients.

 As in most fields, conflicting information and differences of opinion